Ritika8081/MERN-GUIDE/README.md

 - express: Is our main framework
 - mongoose: Is used to connect and interact with MongoDB

 Now, we’ll add [nodemon](https://nodemon.io/) as a dev dependency.
-If you don’t want to add this, you can skip it — it’s optional:
 `
 npm i -D nodemon
 `
-- To use nodemon, add "app": "nodemon app.js" to your scripts tag under the package.json file.
-- nodemon is a utility that will monitor any changes in your source and [automatically restart your server](https://blog.logrocket.com/nodemon-tutorial-automatically-restart-node-js-apps-with-nodemon/).
+ To use nodemon, add "app": "nodemon app.js" to your scripts tag under the package.json file. nodemon is a utility that will monitor any changes in your source .
 The app.js is the entry point for the application.
 It is also important to define a start script here with "start": "node app.js".

   # Setting the entry point
-- Now, create a file named app.js for our entry point.
+ Now, create a file named app.js for our entry point.
 You can create this from the terminal with the $ touch app.js command.

 `